Matrix Decomposition and Applications: Existence of QR Decomposition via Givens Rotation

-The Givens rotation algorithm works better when $\bA$ already has a lot of zeros below the main diagonal.
-An example of a $5\times 4$ matrix is shown as follows where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed. \paragraph{Givens rotations in $\bG_1$} For a $5\times 4$ example, we realize that $\bG_1 = \bG_{15}\bG_{14}\bG_{13}\bG_{12}$.
-And the process is shown as follows:
+In practice, the Givens rotation algorithm often outperforms the Householder method when the matrix $\bA$ already contains many zeros below the main diagonal.
+Therefore, Givens rotations are particularly suited for rank-one changes in the QR decomposition, as these changes introduce only a small number of nonzero values (Section~\ref{section:qr-rank-one-changes}).
+An example of a $5\times 4$ matrix is presented below, where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed.